davycloud/docker-hexo/README.md

 The commands `hexo init` and `npm install` already ran when built the docker image, so you don't have to download anything to start.

-### Common Usage

-- Start the server
+### Start the server

 ```
 docker run --name hexo-server -d -p YOURPORT:4000 -v /YOUR/BLOG/PATH/:/blog  davyyy/hexo server
 ```

-Some explaination:
+Notes:

 - name the container, because we will use it later in `volumes-from`.
 - we start the server here, so run in background with `-d` option.
 - choose a port you want to expose
 - choose a local directory for your blogs

+The `/YOUR/BLOG/PATH/` shoud be empty(or not exists) when first run container from this image.
+If the directory is empty, We will copy all init files from the image to the volume, otherwise we do **nothing**.
+And you can run `hexo init` command by yourself if you like, of cource.

-- New post
+### New post

 ```
 docker run --rm --volumes-from hexo-server davyyy/hexo new foo
 INFO  Created: /blog/source/_posts/foo.md
 ```

-- Do your writing
+Then you can write your post with your favorite editer, for example:

 ```
   vim /YOUR/BLOG/PATH/source/_posts/foo.md
 ```

+Just remember:
+- we don't need this container run, so don't forget to use the `--rm` option to remove it automatically.
+- use `--volumes-from` to mount from our earlier created blog volume, otherwise we will create a new volume with initial hexo.

-- Generate static files:
+### Generate static files:

 ```
 docker run --rm --volumes-from hexo-server davyyy/hexo gen
 ```

-- Deploy
+### Deploy
 ```
 docker run --rm --volumes-from hexo-server davyyy/hexo deploy
 ```